VVander/RPIPs-old/RPIPs/RPIP-1.md

 ## Auxiliary Files

 Images, diagrams and auxiliary files should be included in a subdirectory of the `assets` folder for that RPIP as follows: `assets/rpip-N` (where N is to be replaced with the RPIP number).
 When linking to an image in the RPIP, use relative links such as `[Image Title](../assets/rpip-1/image.png)`.

-## Transferring RPIP Ownership

-It occasionally becomes necessary to transfer ownership of RPIPs to a new champion.
-In general, we’d like to retain the original author as a co-author of the transferred RPIP, but that’s up to the original author.
-A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the RPIP process, or has fallen off the face of the ‘net (i.e. is unreachable or isn’t responding to email).
-A bad reason to transfer ownership is because you don’t agree with the direction of the RPIP.
-We try to build consensus around an RPIP, but if that’s not possible, you can always submit a competing RPIP.

-If you are interested in assuming ownership of an RPIP, send a message asking to take over, addressed to both the original author and an RPIP editor.
-If the original author doesn’t respond, the RPIP editor will make a unilateral decision.

 ## RPIP Editors